 All you need is a garden pot and a few small plants.
 Download the instructions and our miniature National Carillon cut-out.
 Your island recreation may be as elaborate or simple as you like!

-April 26th is the 50th Anniversary of the National Carillon – hurray!
+26 April 2020 was the 50th Anniversary of the National Carillon – hurray!

 Why not wish Canberra’s favourite lakeside icon ‘Happy Birthday’ by making your own bells?